AlexRussell4/cse15l-lab-reports/lab-report-2-week-4.md

 <img src="CodeChange3.png" alt="VS Code" width="960" height="540"/>

 [**Link**](https://github.com/AlexRussell4/markdown-parse/blob/main/test-file5.md) to the test file (failure-inducing input) that prompted me to make this change.
-The first issue I noticed here was that the method would identify a link too far after the [] in the markdown file.
+An issue I noticed here was that the method would identify a link too far after the [] in the markdown file.

 **Output/Symptom:**